Laragear/TwoFactor/README.md

 public function login(Request $request)
 {
     // If the user is trying for the first time, ensure both email and the password are
     // required to log in.
-The helper will automatically flash them encrypted into the
+If it's not, then he would issue its 2FA code.
+This ensures
-    // session, so the user won't need to issue them again when looking for his code. if ($request->isNotFilled('2fa_code')) {
+    // the credentials are not required again when is just issuing his 2FA code alone. if ($request->isNotFilled('2fa_code')) {
         $request->validate([
             'email' => 'required|email',
             'password' => 'required|string'
-        ])
+        ]);
     }

     $attempt = Auth2FA::attempt($request->only('email', 'password'), $request->filled('remember'));